Chrissy Kinsella: Chief Executive

 Chrissy studied singing at Trinity College of Music, graduating with First Class Honours, and joined the London Music Fund in 2012 with twelve years’ experience in arts and charity management.
 A passionate supporter of music education, her career has included working for the Associated Board of the Royal Schools of Music, Morley College, the London Schools’ Symphony Orchestra, the Centre for Young Musicians and their sister charity, the Foundation for Young Musicians.

 Chrissy is committed to professional development and took part in the Clore Leadership Programme’s acclaimed intenstive two-week residential course in November 2014.
-She is studying part time for a Masters in Music Education at the Insitute of Education (UCL) from October 2018.
+She is currently studying part time for a Masters in Music Education at the Insitute of Education (UCL).

 Initially working with the Fund as Head of Programmes, Chrissy developed the programmes in partnership with London’s Music Hubs, schools and professional arts organisations, working to deliver all music education activities across the Capital.

-Promoted to the position of Chief Executive in January 2016, she now has overall responsibility for the strategic, financial, musical and educational development of the organisation.
+Promoted to the position of Chief Executive in January 2016, she now has overall responsibility for all strategic, financial, musical and educational development of the organisation.

 Outside work Chrissy enjoys life as a soprano, regularly depping across London with a number of professional choirs.
 She is a Trustee of the Henry Wood Accomodation Trust which offers support with living and housing costs to young musicians at the four London Conservatoires.
 She is also a keen but (very) amateur violinist, tap dancer and yogi, and was once, briefly, a Guiness World Record Holder on the ukulele.

 Georgina Skinner: Programmes Manager